RWS/studio-api-docs/apiconcepts/filetypesupport/processing_placeholder_tags.md

 ```
 ***

-The SDL File Type Support Framework API will then handle the extraction of these localizable sub-segments into separate translation units that are displayed to the translator.
+The  File Type Support Framework API will then handle the extraction of these localizable sub-segments into separate translation units that are displayed to the translator.
 Therefore, the output in the editor of <Var:ProductName> will look as shown below:

 ![SubSegment](images/SubSegment.jpg)